Skip to content

 Form 1099-K Communication Timeline

-Ahead of the 2025 tax season, Dwolla will be communicating with the end users of our clients who meet the updated criteria for a Form 1099-K for tax year 2024.
-Form 1099-K is a tax form that is used to report transactions taking place within payment networks to improve tax compliance.
+Ahead of the 2026 tax season, Dwolla will be communicating with the end users of our clients who meet the updated criteria for a Form 1099-K. Form 1099-K is a tax form that is used to report transactions taking place within payment networks to improve tax compliance.

 Dwolla is required to issue 1099-K forms to participants in the Dwolla Network (meaning our clients and their customers) who received payments for goods and services exceeding certain federal or state reporting thresholds.
-For the 2024 tax year, the federal reporting threshold is $5,000 with no minimum number of transactions.
-Because Dwolla does not maintain sufficient information to file such reports on all eligible customers, Dwolla will need to obtain the information via a W-9 from eligible customers.
+For the 2025 tax year, the federal reporting threshold is $20,000 in gross payments for goods & services from over 200 transactions.
+Because Dwolla does not maintain sufficient information to file such reports on all eligible customers, Dwolla will need to obtain Form W-9 information from eligible customers.

 Form 1099-K Eligibility Email

 Who will receive this email?
-Any of your customers who are eligible for a Form 1099-K, meaning the customer is a verified or unverified customer who has received more than $5,000 in payments on the Dwolla Platform in 2024.
+Any of your customers who are eligible for a Form 1099-K, meaning the customer is a verified or unverified customer who has received $20,000 in gross payments for goods & services from over 200 transactions on the Dwolla Platform in 2025 or meets one of the state reporting thresholds.

 Email Content